Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Abstract

 We classify a \lq dense open\rq{} subset of categories with an action of a reductive group, which we call nondegenerate categories, entirely in terms of the root datum of the group.
 As an application of our methods, we also:

-\begin{enumerate} \item Upgrade an equivalence of Ginzburg and Lonergan, which identifies the category of bi-Whittaker $\D$-modules on a reductive group with the category of $\Wext$-equivariant sheaves on a dual Cartan subalgebra $\LTd$ which descend to the coarse quotient $\mathfrak{t}^*\sslash \Wext$, to a monoidal equivalence (where $\Wext$ denotes the extended affine Weyl group) and \item Show the parabolic restriction of a very central sheaf acquires a Weyl group equivariant structure such that the associated equivariant sheaf descends to the coarse quotient $\mathfrak{t}^*\sslash \Wext$, providing evidence for a conjecture of Ben-Zvi-Gunningham on parabolic restriction. \end{enumerate}
+\begin{enumerate} \item Upgrade an equivalence of Ginzburg and Lonergan, which identifies the category of bi-Whittaker $\D$-modules on a reductive group with the category of $\Wext$-equivariant sheaves on a dual Cartan subalgebra $\LTd$ which descend to the coarse quotient $\mathfrak{t}^*\sslash \Wext$, to a monoidal equivalence (showing that the Whittaker-Hecke category is symmetric monoidal and answering a question of Drinfeld) and \item Show the parabolic restriction of a very central sheaf acquires a Weyl group equivariant structure such that the associated equivariant sheaf descends to the coarse quotient $\mathfrak{t}^*\sslash \Wext$, proving a modified conjecture of Ben-Zvi--Gunningham. \end{enumerate}